 Nominations Now Being Accepted as National Public Safety Telecommunicators Week Approaches

-Now in it’s fourth year, Rave Mobile Safety, the trusted software partner for campus and public safety, announced today that nominations are now being accepted for the annual Smart Telecommunicator Awards.
-In support of National Public Safety Telecommunicators Week, held each year in April, the awards program aims to recognize 9-1-1 call-takers and dispatchers from across the U.S who have demonstrated superb leadership, performance, compassion for callers, ability to inspire co-workers and overall contributions to their Public Safety Answering Points (PSAPs).
+FRAMINGHAM, Mass., February 26, 2014 – Rave Mobile Safety, the trusted software partner for campus and public safety, announced today that nominations are now being accepted for the third annual Smart Telecommunicator Awards.
+In support of National Public Safety Telecommunicators Week, held annually in April, the awards program recognizes 9-1-1 call-takers and dispatchers from across the U.S who have demonstrated superb leadership, performance, compassion for callers, ability to inspire co-workers and overall contributions to their Public Safety Answering Points (PSAPs).

 Smart911 allows citizens to create a Safety Profile online for their household that includes information they want 9-1-1 and response teams to have during an emergency.
 When a citizen makes an emergency call, their Safety Profile is automatically displayed to the 9-1-1 call taker, allowing them to send the right response teams to the right location with the right information.
 Fire crews can be aware of such things as how many people live at a home and the location of bedrooms.
 EMS can know about specific conditions for fast, precise medical treatment.
 And because profiles can contain photos, in the event of a missing child, police can gain an advantage, receiving critical information in seconds versus hours.